ImgBotApp/InternetNL/detail/conn/ipv6/dns-conn/verdict/bad_en.md

-Your device is *not* able to establish an IPv6 connection via DNS with other computers.
+You are *not* able to reach other computers on their IPv6-address via DNS.